d9pouces/django-floor/doc/source/deployment.rst

     mkvirtualenv myproject_prod
     pip install myproject_prod

-Otherwise, you should copy the source (or git clone the project):
+Otherwise, you can just copy the source (or git clone the project):

 .. code-block:: bash